toroia/dockerfiles/src/nodejs/12/README.md

-# Dockerfiles - Zephir
+# Dockerfiles - NodeJS
 ## Getting started
 ### Containers list
-You will find below, the list of public containers of the Toroia - Zephir:
+You will find below, the list of public containers of the Toroia - NodeJS:
-- `toroia/zephir:7.3`
+- `toroia/nodejs:10`
-- `toroia/zephir:7.3-phalcon`
+- `toroia/nodejs:12`
-- `toroia/zephir:latest`
+- `toroia/nodejs:latest`
 ## Building
 Building use Makefiles, you can find the Makefiles help by using the following command:
 ```bash